nicholaswilde/recipes/docs/breads/basic-sweet-babka.md

 ### Step 9

-Cut the dough into three equal parts (use a food scale for precision).
-Roll out one part into a rectangle.
-Spread one-third of the 1 to 1.5 cups of chocolate or cinnamon sugar filling onto the rectangle and roll up along the shorter side (to create swirls inside).
+Cut the dough into two equal parts (use a food scale for precision).
+Roll out one part into a rectangle where the height is the same as the loaf pan length.
+Spread one-third of the 1 to 1.5 cups of chocolate or cinnamon filling onto the rectangle and roll up along the shorter side (to create swirls inside).

 ### Step 10